FAQ (Frequently Asked Questions)

 Contractor

-A Contractor is a supplier of services, products, or works to an Authority.
+A Contractor is a supplier of services, products, or works to an Buyer.

 A Contractor is the winner of a procurement procedure (Opportunity).